IO 1: Profile of competences required for the working world 4.0

 The leading partner for the elaboration of the profile of competences is the Vytautas Magnus University in Kaunas, Lithuania in close collaboration with EUGES in Cologne.
 All other partners will be involved by collecting the necessary data from the experts.

-- Analysing studies concerning the change and the challenges of working world 4.0
+- Analyzing studies concerning the change and the challenges of working world 4.0

-- Identify necessary competences for teachers, in-company trainers and VET students to face these challenges
+- Identifying necessary competences for teachers, in-company trainers and VET students to face the challenges

-- Structure these competences and formulate a competence profile
+- Structure these competences and formulate a competence matrix respectively competence profiles

 - Describe ways or possibilities how to acquire the necessary competences

-1. Literature review by analysing the literature focused on the competence requirements posed by the 4th industrial revolution and the responses of the VET providers to these requirements (articles, book chapters etc.).
+- Literature review by analyzing the literature focused on the competence requirements posed by the 4th industrial revolution and the responses of the VET providers to these requirements (articles, book chapters etc.).
 One of the outcomes of the literature review would be the preliminary list of competence requirements for the VET teachers and trainers.

-2. Empirical study: Qualitative research of 2 stages
+- Empirical study: Qualitative research of two stages